muink/oneplus13-fix-tee-broken/README.md

 > If the write operation fails during re-execution, it may be necessary to restore the `persist` partition
 > from your backup before retrying.
 (Untested, insufficient sample size, probability questionable)

+> [!NOTE]\
+> The written keybox only exists when the bootloader is unlocked.
+Re-locking bootloader will switch to the factory keybox.

 ## 4. References and Acknowledgements

 This project references research and methods documented in the following source:

 [一加13/15使用KmInstallKeybox修复attestation key+widevine RKP+attestation RKP测试](https://wuxianlin.com/2025/11/12/oneplus-13-15-attestation-rkp-test/)